-Build and Measure a Strong Security Culture to Secure Your Workforce.
+Build and Measure a Strong Security Culture

-- Explain what culture is, its importance to cybersecurity, and how to map and measure both your organization's overall culture and security culture
+- Explain what organizational culture is, its importance to cybersecurity, and how to map and measure both your organization's overall culture and security culture

 - Align your cybersecurity culture to your organization's strategy, including how to leverage different security frameworks and maturity models